Prince Harry arrives at United Nations with Meghan Markle for Nelson Mandela Day

 According to Prince Harry, the photo was given to him by the late Archbishop Desmond Tutu, who he and Meghan met, alongside their son Archie, in 2019.

-Prince Harry then revealed that, when he first looked at the photo, “straight away what jumped out was the joy on my mother’s face”.
+Prince Harry also shared that when he first looked at the photo, “straight away what jumped out was the joy on my mother’s face”.

 “The playfulness, cheekiness, even.
 Pure delight to be in communion with another soul so committed to serving humanity,” he said.
 “Then I looked at Mandela.
 Here was a man with the weight of the world on his shoulders, asked to heal his country from the wreckage of its past and transform it for the future.